 7.5.
-IODA2NC tool 159
+IODA2NC tool

 This entry is an array of dictionaries, each containing a key string and val string which define a mapping of metadata for IODA data files.
+The "nlocs" is for the dimension name of the locations.
+The following key can be added: "nstring", "latitude" and "longitude".